 Whereas you use your professional service to print an album, or you doing yourself, you must print your wedding album.

-I have looked at all the album makers, or photo lab, in Minnesota (because it would be more convenient for me to deal directly with a local company), and curiously, there are not any good one.
+I have looked at all the album makers, or photo lab, in Minnesota (because it would be more convenient for me to deal directly with a local company), and curiously, there is not any good one.

 They are or overpriced, or the quality if pretty cheap.